 See the latest regarding COVID-19 and travelling to Greenland.

 Estonia, Latvia and Lithuania

 Border requirements have changed recently with regard to the omnicron variant.
-A 10-day quarantine is in place for non-EUDCC arrivals now in Lithuania, Estonia and Latvia regardless of negative test and full vaccinated.
+A 10-day quarantine is in place for non-EUDCC arrivals now in Lithuania and Latvia regardless of negative test and full vaccinated.
 Estonia is now fully open for everyone, no testing for if fully vaccinated less than 12 months ago.